nicschumann/unprocrastinator/README.md

 ## Abstract Specification

 This section of the README outlines the APIs that different segments of the application use.
 The APIs that we specify here are generally used to obtain references to, interact with, and safely and consistently alter application state.
-We'll start by outlining the different datatypes that the application manipulates, and continue by describing the **client API** (a browser-side library for interacting with the application's REST API), the **REST API** (The application's routes), and the **Database API** (a server-side library for interfacing with our [firebase](https://www.firebase.com/features.html) instance.)
+We'll start by outlining the different datatypes that the application manipulates, and continue by describing the  **Database API** (a server-side library for interfacing with our [firebase](https://www.firebase.com/features.html) instance.)

-*Please note that this is a living document, and we may change it as a group in the future, as we learn more.*

 ---